ISR-AlanYang/iTalkie_Android/README.md

-# ZHIMI_Android
+# iTalkie_Android
-This is a demo android app to show how to use the ZHIMI, a bluetooth 4.0 device with a dedicated Push-To-Talk button.
+This is an android app to show how to make the iTalkie, which is a bluetooth 4.0 device speakerphone with a dedicated Push-To-Talk button, to work with any 3rd-party Walkie Talkie APPs on the market.

 # All you need
-1. The device (feel free to contact at support@itsmartreach.com if you don't have one)
+1. The device - iTalkie
-2. Android 4.0+ device with built-in bluetooth
+2. Any Android 4.0+ device with built-in Bluetooth

 # Features
 1. Dedicated Push-To-Talk button status display ( pressed / released )